Sai503/movieFinder/README.md

 JustWatch.com
 Not for commercial use

-A School Project of the NHS Computer Programming Class - Ultimate Bridgetask
+A School Project for the NHS Computer Programming Class - Ultimate Bridgetask